The Anti-Politics Text

 Once represented, you are spoken for.
 Once spoken for, you are managed.
 Once managed, you are governed.

-Sovereign systems do not require representation.
+Sovereign systems require capability, not representation.

 VII.
 Engagement as Capture